 However, there are some treatments aimed at achieving the following goals:

-- Suppress the immune system.
+- Suppressing the immune system.
 These are the known immunosuppressive drugs that reduce the immune response to make sure that vital organs can continue to function.
 They are given in diseases such as lupus or arthritis.

 Some of the drugs most used in autoimmune diseases are corticosteroids such as prednisone and non-steroidal drugs such as cyclophosphamide.